Acupuncture - Does It Really Work?

-Acupuncture stimulates some points on the body using needles that are gently manipulated.
+Acupuncture involves the stimulation of points on the body using needles that are then gently manipulated.
 It was developed in China over 3000 years ago and is among the oldest healing practices in the world.

 How does it work?